 10 Green Halloween Tips

 Decorations.
-Instead of buying materials for decorations, gather supplies, arts and crafts throughout the year.
+Reuse instead of buying materials for decorations, gather supplies, arts and crafts throughout the year.
 Examples include:

 - Turn stockings with runs into spider-webbing